User Guide Cancel

 3. Drag-and-drop the effect on the source monitor to create an adjustment layer for the effect.
 Click Yes to apply it to the entire movie (all the video clips currently on the timeline).
 Click No to apply it to the current video clip which is currently selected.

-4. You can further edit or enhance the adjustment layer from the Adjust/Applied Effects panel.
+4. You can further edit or enhance the adjustment layer from the Effects control panel.

 5. Click Adjust on the Adjust panel.
 In the Adjust panel, click Entire Movie to edit the adjustment layers applied on the entire clip.